cbenning/fussel/README.md

 ### Host your site

-Point your web server at `web/build`
+Point your web server at `web/build` or copy/upload the `web/build` folder to your web host HTTP root.

 #### Quick setup